conan-io/conan-center-index/docs/developing_recipes_locally.md

 #### Updating conan hooks on your machine

 The hooks are updated from time to time, so it's worth keeping your own copy of the hooks updated regularly.
-To do this, simple run:
+To do this, simply run:

 ```sh
 conan config install